image image

 You mentioned the market’s growth – why is esoteric credit growing so fast?

-Richard: Esoteric structures reflect trends at the cutting edge of economic activity.
+Melissa: Esoteric structures reflect trends at the cutting edge of economic activity.
 Right now, the cutting-edge is digital infrastructure, like datacenters and fiber-optic cables.
 The rise of AI has accelerated this and so this build out is hungry for finance.

 Another example is the rise of the streaming services we all watch.
 It is creating opportunities to monetize assets like film, television and music rights and securitize them into bond structures with high degrees of credit enhancement and high credit quality.